qnxor/macoh/README.md

 MacOH
 =====

 Small tool for Mac OS X that automatically downloads and installs the needed tools and a video, then transcodes (x264) the video using all cores, monitoring CPU temperature and frequency which are then plotted versus time.
 Overheating and/or throttling, if any, are easily spotted.
-See a [sample graph output](http://www.damtp.cam.ac.uk/research/afha/people/bogdan/macoh/graph.png) (no throttling).
+See a [sample graph output](http://www.damtp.cam.ac.uk/research/afha/people/bogdan/macoh/graph.gif) (no throttling there).

 For now, this automatically does the following:

 - Grabs a number of free and open source tools
   - [Intel Power Gadget](https://software.intel.com/en-us/articles/intel-power-gadget-20) for measuring and logging temp, freq and power
   - [HandBrake CLI](http://handbrake.fr) for x264 encoding
-  - [QGLE](http://glx.sourceforge.net) for plotting the results
+  - [GLE](http://glx.sourceforge.net) for plotting the results
 - Grabs an open source 1080p movie weighing 691 MB
   - [Big Buck Bunny](http://www.bigbuckbunny.org)
 - Transcodes the movie via x264 into 720p using all CPU cores (about 8 minutes on a 2.3 GHz Core i7 Haswell)
 - monitors and logs CPU temperature and frequency while transcoding
 - plots a graph of temperature and frequency vs. time
-- reports max reached temp, max reached freq, duration and average encoding performance (FPS)
+- reports max reached temp, duration and encoding performance (FPS)

 **Stress:** This tool is not meant to stress the CPU to unrealistic levels (like, for example, Prime95) but it is still above what even many very demanding tasks will achieve.
-It does not yet stress test the GPU but that's planned for a next version.
+It does not yet stress the GPU but that's planned for a next version.

 **Disclaimer:** As per the usual nitty gritty, I cannot be held responsible if your spouse leaves you as a result of running this tool, or worse: if your Mac gets damaged.
 Most likely you'll be just fine though.

 ## Usage

-- Donwload and extract `macoh-x264.sh` in your home folder
+- Donwload and extract `macoh-x264.sh` somewhere
-- Then in Terminal do `bash ~/macoh-x264.sh`
+- Then in Terminal do `bash macoh-x264.sh`
-- Choose option 0 from the old school menu
+- Choose option 0 from the (old school) command menu

 That's about it, it will report what it does/needs.
 You can make it executable with `chmod u+x macoh-x264.sh` if you wish and then do `./macoh-x264.sh`.

 It accepts an argument, `./macoh-x264.sh NAME`, where `NAME` is an identifier prepended to output files.
 Default `NAME` is the current date as `yyyymmdd-HHMMSS`.

-It downloads and writes only to your home folder, in `$HOME/Applications` (QGLE) and `$HOME/macoh` (everything else).
+It downloads and writes only to your home folder, in `$HOME/Applications` (GLE) and `$HOME/macoh` (everything else).
 The only exception is the Intel Power Gadget which is installed in /Applications.
 See Todo below for manual uninstall.

 ## Feedback